ManimCommunity/manim/docs/source/installation/win.rst

 You can install latex by either of the two methods below.
 MiKTex is very large (2 GB) while ManimLaTeX is small  (500Mb).

-Using a custom distribution for Manim based on Texlive (Recommended for beginners)
+Using a custom distribution for Manim based on Texlive (recommended for beginners)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This is the smallest latex distribution just enough to run Manim.
 Extra latex